 What to Do With a Heinous Statue

-Lessons from post-Nazi Germany and post-Soviet Eastern Europe.
+Lessons for Trump from post-Nazi Germany and post-Soviet Eastern Europe.

 - By Paul CooperPaul Cooper is an author and is currently working toward a Ph.D. in ruin and memory studies.
 His first novel, River of Ink, was published in 2016.
 Follow him on Twitter at: @PaulMMCooper.